jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

 #### Matching Client/Server Versions

-It is important to match versions when deploying to Pivotal Platform (formerly known as Pivotal CloudFoundry; PCF) using Pivotal Cloud Cache (PCC).
+It is important to match versions when deploying to Tanzu Application Service using [vmware-gemfire-name] for TAS ([vmware-gemfire-name] for TAS).
 This is technically a Pivotal [vmware-gemfire-short-name] restriction and has nothing to do with Spring.